caseyg/awesome/TOPICS.md

 *   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers

 *   [hbons/SparkleShare](https://github.com/hbons/SparkleShare) - Share and collaborate by syncing with any Git repository instantly.
 Linux, macOS, and Windows

+## plugin

+*   [obsidianmd/obsidian-sample-plugin](https://github.com/obsidianmd/obsidian-sample-plugin) - Template for Obsidian community plugins with build configuration and development best practices.

+*   [HiDeoo/starlight-obsidian](https://github.com/HiDeoo/starlight-obsidian) - Starlight plugin to publish Obsidian vaults

+*   [vasilecampeanu/obsidian-weaver](https://github.com/vasilecampeanu/obsidian-weaver) - Weaver is an Obsidian plugin that integrates a ChatGPT-like interface into your note-taking workflow.
+This plugin makes it easy to access AI-generated suggestions and insights within Obsidian, helping you improve your writing and brainstorming process.

+*   [Enveloppe/obsidian-enveloppe](https://github.com/Enveloppe/obsidian-enveloppe) - Enveloppe helps you to publish your notes on a GitHub repository from your Obsidian Vault, for free!

+*   [dartungar/obsidian-emotion-picker](https://github.com/dartungar/obsidian-emotion-picker) - Plugin for Obsidian.md that provides an easy way to insert emotions from a customizeable list.

+*   [revolunet/sublimetext-markdown-preview](https://github.com/revolunet/sublimetext-markdown-preview) - markdown preview and build plugin for sublime text 2/3

 ## astro